yorkie-team/yorkie-js-sdk/api-reference/yorkie-js-sdk.textnode.md

 ## TextNode type

-`TextNode` is a node that has a value.
+`TextNode` represents a text node.
+It has a string value.

 **Signature:**